kasrababaei/swift-notes/Swift.md

 }
 ```

 Without `private import`, other files in your module could accidentally use
 `SQLite3` types, creating unintended coupling.

+## @convention(block) -> Void

+`@convention(block)` is an attribute applied to a closure to specify that it
+must be compiled as an Objective-C block rather than a native Swift closure.
+It guarantees binary compatibility when interacting with Objective-C APIs or
+C APIs that expect block-based callbacks.